Dawes Point: Culture

 The Wharf Theatres, which are part of the Sydney Theatre Company, are located in Pier 4/5, which is an early 20th-century renovated cargo wharf house that was completed between 1920 and 1921.
 It is located in the Walsh Bay Wharves Precinct at Dawes Point.
 There are two theatres that make up the wharf theatres: Wharf theatre 1, which has 339 seats, and Wharf theatre 2, which has 205 seats.
 There are also five dance studios located in Pier 4/5 that are run by the Sydney Dance Company.
 These dance studios are used by the Sydney Dance Company to create, rehearse, teach and perform dance in.

-The Sydney Theatre is also located at Dawes point opposite Pier 6/7.
-It is a former cargo storage site from the 1830s and is used by the Sydney Theatre Company, the Sydney Dance Company and the Sydney Writers' Festival.
+The Sydney Theatre Company also operates and makes regular use of the Roslyn Packer Theatre which is located nearby in Millers Point just opposite Pier 6/7.
+It is a former cargo storage site from the 1830s and it is also used by the Sydney Dance Company and the Sydney Writers Festival.